Finance, funding, scholarships, and bursaries

 The next deadline to apply for scholarships is 26 March 2019.
 Please click on the title link of the scholarship, or do to the bottom of this page, to download an application form.
 Further information are available by emailing us at email@example.com.

 Embiricos Trust Scholarship (currently advertised for 2019/20 start)

 The Embiricos Trust offers a graduate scholarship to one student applying for a PhD at Jesus College who is of Greek, Greek Cypriot, or British nationality or descent.
 Relevant fields include Engineering and Electrical Sciences, Manufacturing Engineering, Mathematics, Medicine, Natural Sciences, and Computer Science.
 Graduates who have already started their doctorate aren't eligible.
 The scholarship offers an annual contribution to maintenance expenses of up to £13,500 for a maximum of three years, subject to satisfactory progress.

-The David and Susan Hibbitt Cambridge Scholarship (to be advertised late 2018 for 2019/20 start)
+The David and Susan Hibbitt Cambridge Scholarship (currently advertised for 2019/20 start)